-- 5 warming simulated in the PlioMIP2 protocol is more consistent with the proxy evidences than the PlioMIP1 run.
-Section 2 describes the data and methods including proxy-based boundary conditions and modelling strategy.
+5 describes the data and methods including proxy-based boundary conditions and modelling strategy.
 Section 3 presents general characteristics of simulated Pliocene climate and compares it with the PlioMIP1 results.
 Section 4 examines the roles of atmospheric and oceanic meridional heat transports in the simulated middle and high latitude warming in the model.
-Section 5 compares modelled and reconstructed sea surface temperature (SST) and assess SST reproducibility of the model - 10 simulation.
+Section 5 compares modelled and reconstructed SST and assess SST reproducibility of the model simulation.
 In Sect.
 6, we present a summary and discussion of this study.

-2 Data and Methods
+10 2 Data and Methods